Superstar64/aith/README.md

 This is the version of aith before the haskell rewrite.
-Apart from the documontation list here, there's an undocumented partially implementation of user defined typeclasses.
+Apart from the documontation list here, there's an undocumented partially implemented of user defined typeclasses.

 # Old Readme